The Hidden Sugars: Health Foods That Could Harm Your Teeth

 Q. How soon after consuming hidden sugars should I brush my teeth?

-Wait at least 30 minutes after consuming acidic or sugary foods before brushing.
-The acids temporarily soften enamel, and immediate brushing can cause damage.
+Wait at least 30 minutes after consuming acidic or sugary foods before brushing your teeth.
+Acids temporarily soften the enamel, and immediate brushing can cause further damage.
 Rinse with water immediately after consumption, then brush later.

 Q. How does your approach differ from other dental practices regarding hidden sugar damage?